 Surfaces - Cleaned on complaint basis.
 Repaired or replaced as budget allows.

 Repairs--Should be done whenever safety or function is in question.
+All areas should be cautioned off for public safety.

-Inspections--Once per week.
+Inspections—Two to three times per week

-Floral planting--Only perennials or flowering trees or shrubs
+Annual planting—No annual flower planting, only perennials or flowering trees or shrubs

 Rest rooms -- When present, serviced a minimum of 5 times per week.
 Seldom more than once each day.
+Restroom maintenance may be completed by a contractor or City staff.

-Special features -- Minimum allowable maintenance for features present with function and safety in mind.
+Special features -- Should be maintained for safety, function and high-quality appearance as per established design.

-Mode IV
+Level 4

 Moderately low level--usually associated with low level of development, low visitation, undeveloped areas or remote parks.